However, the Expanded Universe is much more cynical, Force Unleashed and Knights of the Old Republic 2 being the

 Even more surprisingly Batman (1989) also fits on the idealistic side, although not quite to the point of The Dark Knight, but for Batman's actions, he becomes publicly loved and gets the girl, and The Joker is dead.
 Although he had to take the cynical route of killing people to get there.
 It is mostly cynical, but it too is a case of Earn Your Happy Ending

-Batman Returns on the other hand is even more cynical to the point of nihilism despite not being as dark as the original with more jokes and campy idiots instead of corruption.
-However Batman losses the girl, ends up being forced to do even more killing, the one person he loves ends up being morally ambiguous, and everyone hates him again thanks to The Penguin via the murder of The Ice Princess.
+Batman Returns on the other hand is even more cynical to the point of nihilism and is even more dark than the original with Gotham being more of a hellhole despite that the film did have a few campy moments but at the end??
+Batman loses the girl, ends up being forced to do even more killing, the one person he loves ends up being morally ambiguous, and everyone hates him again thanks to The Penguin via the murder of The Ice Princess.

 Speaking of Christopher Nolan, his later film, Interstellar proved to be even more idealistic, given its themes of humanity solving its problems and the love of family.
 It certainly helps that the generally very idealistic Steven Spielberg was clearly an inspiration for much of the film.